 There were a number of Cartier models that followed (such as the Santos Dumont and the sports wats Santos de Cartier), and in 1987, the Santos Galbee was introduced.
-This is a quartz watch that has evolved looks—according to this article on the history of the watch, the case became more curved on the lugs, making the watch look less boxy like its predecessors.
+This is a quartz watch that has evolved looks, including the case which became more curved on the lugs, making the watch look less boxy like its predecessors.

 The Galbee’s last update was in 2005, but pre-owned models can still be found online on eBay.

 An article on Bob’s Watches says that many Rolex watches from the 80s are not considered vintage yet, and could be more attainable than older models.